 Maria's expert tip: Well-suited for older kids more than younger as there is no climbing aboard the antique trucks.
 For a modern history, lesson, combine with a 20-minute walk to the 9/11 Memorial at the World Trade Center site.

 Mo math, mo problems.
 Literally.
 We are sure that when you mention the idea of going to a math museum with your kids, they aren't going to be super excited.
 That will quickly change once they spend an afternoon at the Museum of Math.
 This is not an extension of their classes, but rather an opportunity to explore the patterns and structures all around them.
 If your kids fail to be convinced, we have one word for them: robots.
 They also have the chance to try to ride a square wheeled tricycle, shoot laser beams and design 3D images.
-Not that math is cool or anything.

 Recommended for Things to Do with Kids because: Two floor museum with 30 interactive experiences.
 As long as you don't mention the word "math," your kids will love it.